QwikDev/qwik/docs/LAZY_LOADING.md

 ## Fined-grained lazy-loading as a core primitive

-Qoot takes fine-grained lazy-loading to the extreme.
-Almost all Qoot APIs can be called asynchronously so that lazy-loading can be inserted in case it is needed.
+Qwik takes fine-grained lazy-loading to the extreme.
+Almost all Qwik APIs can be called asynchronously so that lazy-loading can be inserted in case it is needed.
 That is not to say that you should make everything lazy-loaded as there are tradeoffs, but rather that the framework allows just about anything lazy-loaded in case the need arises.

 Lazy loading directly impacts the amount of code which needs to be downloaded, parsed and executed resulting in improved [time to interactive](https://web.dev/interactive/) score.